Profiles define the SNMP OIDs that

 - An SNMP walk from a network device where you want to work on a profile.
 For more information, see our documentation on setting up SNMP and using

-Support for all things relating to kentik/snmp-profiles is handled through GitHub issues.
+New Relic does not provide support directly for the contents of the kentik/snmp-profiles.
 New Relic technical support is not able to provide any additional help beyond redirecting you back to raise an issue there.

-We gladly accept contributions from anyone who wants to help out to either create new profiles or improve the existing profiles.
+As an open source repo, contributions are welcome from anyone to create new profiles or improve the existing profiles.